Frequently Asked Questions

-Is the phonic approach to reading and spelling suitable for pupils with SEN?
+Is the phonic approach to reading and spelling suitable for pupils with SEND?

-For pupils with SEN, specific difficulties make the process of learning to read and spell more challenging, with difficulties in processing sounds (phonemic skills) having the greatest impact.
+For pupils with SEN, their specific profile of difficulties make the process of learning to read and spell more challenging, with difficulties in processing sounds (phonemic skills) having the greatest impact.

-There is a suite of asessment materials (criterion referenced) available from the Phonics for SEN TES Shop, including tests for:
+There is a suite of assessment materials (criterion referenced) available from the Phonics for SEN TES Shop, including tests for:

 sound to letter / letter combination correspondence